3F/vsCommandEvent/README.md

 It also presents advanced handler of most events, but unlike the first it specializes for MS Visual Studio for advanced work with all commands and output data as manager of this.

-And in general, this also contains all or most action types from [vsSolutionBuildEvent](http://vssbe.r-eg.net) engine.
+And in general this also contains all or most action types from [vsSolutionBuildEvent](http://vssbe.r-eg.net) engine.
 Yes, you still may feel free with different modes for all of what you want:

-* Files Mode, Operation Mode, Interpreter Mode, [Script Mode](http://vsce.r-eg.net/doc/Modes/Script/), [Targets Mode](http://vsce.r-eg.net/doc/Modes/Targets/), [C# Mode](http://vsce.r-eg.net/doc/Modes/CSharp/), [EnvCommand Mode](http://vsce.r-eg.net/doc/Modes/EnvCommand/)
+* Files Mode, Operation Mode, Interpreter Mode, [Script Mode](http://vsce.r-eg.net/doc/Modes/Script/), [Targets Mode](http://vsce.r-eg.net/doc/Modes/Targets/), [C# Mode](http://vsce.r-eg.net/doc/Modes/CSharp/), and more like [EnvCommand](http://vsce.r-eg.net/doc/Modes/EnvCommand/) etc.

 Supports additional MSBuild & SBE-Scripts engine for advanced usage.
 And supports a lot of features for the convenience of your work with the build, tests, versioning, IO operations, etc., ... see the documentation